Penguinz-Media-Group/rust_oxide_python_updater/README.md

 # rust_oxide_python_updater
-This is a simple python script for creating, running, and maintaining rust servers using python and a minimal amount of packages outside of core packages for our base package.
+This is an install and maintain framework for rust servers written in python.
+It automatically:
+* Installs SteamCMD
+* Installs core rust server
+* Installs oxide (if turned on)
+* Installs oxide mod plugin bundles (if turned on)
+* Installs a systemd service

+# Operatin Systems Supported
+* Debian
+* Ubuntu

 # Packages Needed to be Installed
 * git